-This is a sponsored conversation on behalf of Comcast, but it’s something that is near and dear to me and I’m excited to share with you.
+This is a sponsored conversation on behalf of Comcast, but it’s something that is near and dear to me and I’m excited to share how Comcast delivers on their promise to Washington with you.

 We hear a lot of promises these days.
 Promises that this lotion will make you slimmer or that company will provide you with the very best argyle socks on the market.
 But, how refreshing is it when a company actually makes good on their promises?
 Comcast is doing just that.

 I was sitting in on a meeting over a year ago when I heard Comcast’s plan to “close the digital divide”.
 I listened hopefully, as this was a cause that means a whole lot to me since access to the internet and technology is truly essential in this day and age.
 It wasn’t even a few minutes into the meeting when I realized Comcast was truly putting its money where its mouth was, so to speak.

 I listened as the Lamoureux twins shared how they had spent the morning gifting laptops and complimentary service plans to deserving recipients.
 I listened when Comcast execs shared how many lives had been changed thanks to their low-cost Internet Essentials plan that gives families in need access to the internet as well as technology services and even internet-ready laptops at cost.